uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 # Description

-This lab contains two phases.
-In Phase One, you will build a simple Django website.
+This lab contains three phases.
+In Phase one, you will build a simple Django website.
 Understand the fundamentals of Django's MVC architecture using the built-in models and views.

-In Phase Two, you will deploy the Django application to [Heroku](https://www.heroku.com/).
+In Phase two, you will deploy the Django application to [Heroku](https://www.heroku.com/).
 Understand the reasoning behind Platform as a Service (PaaS) businesses like Heroku.
 You may follow the official documentation.

+In Phase three, you will apply the lab material to add a comment section to your polls application!

 ## Learning Goals